 Essential Questions for this Course:

 This is a lecture and applied skills course.
+Before each class, students will be required to read the assigned reading and watch any assigned lectures.
 Students will be expected to demonstrate their learning via classroom participation, assignments, and examinations.
-The purpose of class lectures is to elaborate on interesting or difficult material presented in the text, conduct skill-building exercises and demonstrations, and to provide a forum for discussion.
+The purpose of the class lectures is to elaborate on interesting or difficult material presented in the text, conduct skill-building exercises and demonstrations, and to provide a forum for discussion.

 You should make every attempt to be at every class session.
-The activities, discussions, and demonstrations are designed to be helpful and insightful.
-Furthermore, the class lectures and activities will be absolutely essential for you to meet the requirements of some of the assignments in this course.
-However, as human beings, we sometimes get sick or have extenuating circumstances.
+The activities, discussions, and demonstrations are designed to help you apply the material so that you can use it later on.
+Furthermore, the class activities will be essential for you to meet the requirements of some of the assignments in this course.
+However, as human beings, we occassionally get sick or have extenuating circumstances.
 If possible, make arrangements to obtain information covered in the course.

-Finally, you are expected to read all course material and have become familiar with course assignments.
+Finally, you are expected to read and watch any assigned course material and have become familiar with course assignments.
 This preparation will make class time valuable and productive; otherwise, class assignments and examinations will be more difficult and time consuming.

 I. Discussions, 30% of grade

-Discussion points will be turned in electronically by 4:00 pm on the due date (see course schedule) via CANVAS, but preferably much earlier so as to allow fellow students to comment on or answer your discussion point.
+Discussion posts will be turned in electronically by 4:00 pm on the due date (see course schedule) via CANVAS, but preferably much earlier so as to allow fellow students to comment on or answer your discussion post.

 These can be printed out and used as notes for the lectures and the exams.

-Both of the exams are REQUIRED: NO scores will be dropped.
-Examinations may consist of definitions, multiple choice questions, computations, output interpretations, and short-answer essays.
+ALL EXAMS ARE REQUIRED: NO scores will be dropped.
+Examinations will consist of multiple choice questions and output interpretations.
 You may use your notes and homework during examinations.
-Only 60 minutes will be given, so be prepared.

 The standard grade breakdown used by Utah State University will be followed to assign the student a letter grade.
 The final percentage will be determined by dividing the student’s total points earned by the total number of possible points: